Eli Apple: Cincinnati Bengals

 On March 23, 2021, Apple signed a one-year, $1.2 million contract with the Bengals.
 In 18 games (regular season and postseason) as a starter in 2021, Apple recorded 49 tackles, two interceptions, and a fumble recovery.
 Following Super Bowl LVI, Apple became a subject of scrutiny and mockery for allowing Cooper Kupp to score the Rams' game winning touchdown late in the fourth quarter.
 He had previously trash talked and trolled other players on social media, notably Kansas City Chiefs wide receivers Tyreek Hill and Mecole Hardman, who had lost to Apple and the Bengals in the AFC Championship Game two weeks prior.

 Apple re-signed with the Bengals on a one-year, $3.75 million contract on March 19, 2022.
 In the 2022 season, Apple recorded 49 total tackles and eight passes defended in 15 games and starts.

 Miami Dolphins

 On July 29, 2023, Apple signed a one-year, $1.6 million contract with the Miami Dolphins, after starting cornerback Jalen Ramsey suffered a knee injury.
+In the 2023 season, he finished with a half-sack, 46 tackles, one interception, and nine passes defended.